Who can benefit from SUN?

 - difficulty with intense, overwhelming or fluctuating emotions, or difficulty recognising or expressing emotions

-- feeling of behaviour being out of control
+- feeling of behaviour being out of control and difficulty in setting and working towards goals

-- current or previous use of alcohol or drugs to cope with difficulties
+Current or previous use of alcohol or drugs to cope with difficulties

 What happens at a SUN group?